 - Annual Percentage Rate (APR): The APR is the yearly cost of interest charged to a credit card’s revolving balance.

 - Finance Charges: The total cost of credit, including interest, service fees, late fees, transaction fees and other charges.

-- Grace Period: A time period, usually 25 to 30 days, before interest begins to accumulate on a new purchase only when

-	there is no balance being carried forward from any previous monthly statement.
+- Grace Period: A time period, usually 25 to 30 days, before interest begins to accumulate on a new purchase only when there is no balance being carried forward from any previous monthly statement.

-	- When to pay: You should wait until you receive a credit card statement, or bill, before you send your payment.
-That’s

-	because the portion of the statement you send back with your check helps ensure that your payment is credited to your

-	account and not someone else’s.
-Make sure you always write your account number on the check and allow for sufficient
+- When to pay: Wait until the credit card statement, or bill, arrives before sending a payment.
+Sending the payment with a portion of the statement assures that the payment is credited to the correct account.
+Always write the account number on the check and allow for sufficient mailing time.

-	mailing time.

 Unfortunately, fraud is a booming business.
-Once someone knows your credit card number and expiration date, that

-	knowledge is as good as cash.
-Fortunately, you can protect yourself from becoming a victim of credit card fraud.
-Here’s
+Once someone knows a credit card number and expiration date, that knowledge is as good as cash.
+To avoid becoming a victim of credit card fraud, do the following:

-	how:

-	- Save all your charge receipts and check them against your monthly statement.
+- Save all charge receipts and check them against the monthly statement.

-	- If there’s a charge you don’t remember making, call the credit card issuer.
+- If there’s a unknown charge, call the credit card issuer.

-	- Memorize your PIN instead of carrying it in your wallet.
+- Memorize a PIN and do not carry it in a wallet.